ErikaJacobs/Personal-Website/content/post/Learning From Teaching/index.md

 There's a lot of negativity out there from adjuncts, yet I didn't feel the same negativity due to having a full time job, rather than relying on adjunct income as my sole income.
 I feel like my peers saw me as an equal, and I saw being an adjunct as a pretty positive experience for me.

 The only negative part about being an adjunct, from my perspective, was missing out on more campus time for my students.
 Since I work full time, my office hours with students had to be appointment only.
 This resulted in a lack of accessibility for my students who may have stopped by if I were on campus more.
 When I did need to meet with students, another limitation of accessibility was a lack of options for WHERE to meet with my students.
+All things considered, this is a manageable issue to have compared to other work places.

 ## Not Reinventing the Wheel